Esteury Ruiz

-Esteury Ruiz Reyes (born February 15, 1999) is a Dominican professional baseball center fielder for the Los Angeles Dodgers of Major League Baseball (MLB).
-He made his MLB debut in 2022 with the San Diego Padres and also played for the Milwaukee Brewers and Oakland Athletics.
+Esteury Ruiz Reyes (born February 15, 1999) is a Dominican professional baseball outfielder for the Miami Marlins of Major League Baseball (MLB).
+He has previously played in MLB for the San Diego Padres, Milwaukee Brewers, Oakland Athletics, and Los Angeles Dodgers.
+He made his MLB debut in 2022 with the Padres.
 In 2023, he set the American League record for stolen bases in a rookie season with 67.

 Career

 Kansas City Royals

 Ruiz signed with the Kansas City Royals as an international free agent on July 3, 2015.
 He made his professional debut in 2016 with the Dominican Summer League Royals and started 2017 with the rookie–level Arizona League Royals.

 San Diego Padres

 On July 24, 2017, the Royals traded Ruiz, Matt Strahm and Travis Wood to the San Diego Padres in exchange for Trevor Cahill, Ryan Buchter and Brandon Maurer.
-He began his Padres career with the rookie–level Arizona League Padres.
-He played 2018 with the Single–A Fort Wayne TinCaps and 2019 with the High–A Lake Elsinore Storm.
+He began his Padres career with the rookie-level Arizona League Padres.
+He played 2018 with the Single-A Fort Wayne TinCaps and 2019 with the High-A Lake Elsinore Storm.
 Ruiz did not play in a game in 2020 due to the cancellation of the minor league season because of the COVID-19 pandemic.

-Ruiz returned in 2021 to play for the Double–A San Antonio Missions and returned there to start the 2022 season, where he played 84 games with a .249 batting average and 36 stolen bases.
-On July 12, 2022, the Padres selected Ruiz to the major league roster.
+Ruiz returned in 2021 to play for the Double-A San Antonio Missions and returned there to start the 2022 season, where he played 84 games with a .249 batting average and 36 stolen bases.
+On July 12, the Padres selected Ruiz to the major league roster.
 He made his major league debut that day as the starting center fielder against the Colorado Rockies, and singled in his first MLB at-bat against Austin Gomber.
 He had two hits in four at-bats in the game with an RBI.
 In 14 games, he had a .171 average.